-In an effort to encourage businesses to shift towards greener practices, the government offers several renewable energy tax credits, also known as investment tax credits.
+To encourage businesses to shift toward greener practices, the government offers several renewable energy tax credits, also known as investment tax credits.
 These include:

-- Reforestation Credit, which allows forest owners to get a 10% tax credit (which is a deduction from what’s owed) for all replanting costs.
+- Reforestation Credit: allows forest owners to get a 10% tax credit for all replanting costs.

-- Rehabilitation Tax Credit, which offers 20% of the costs to restore a historic building or structure for business use.
+- Rehabilitation Tax Credit: offers 20% of the qualified costs to restore a historic building or structure for business use.

-- Solar Energy Investment Credit, which provides up to 30% tax credit to businesses that install solar photovoltaic systems within a given tax year.
+- Solar Energy Investment Credit: provides up to 30% tax credit to businesses that install solar photovoltaic systems within a given tax year.
 The project must also meet labor requirements to get the full credit.